A Guide to Creating Compelling Snaps & Stories That Grow Your Brand

 Finally, consider using your saved Snaps and Stories to remind people of an event or an important moment for your business.
 This could be anything from an employee celebrating a 5-year anniversary to showing off the highlights from a previous year’s conference to drive ticket sales to reintroducing a product.

 Before you start snapping and creating Stories, you may want to let your friends know that you’re on the app by adding them as friends.
-Remember: There are no business accounts, so you can invite people to connect just like you would with your personal account.
-Only by being friends can you sent direct Snaps.
-However, we should note that most brands do not send Snaps directly to individuals -- the goal is for users to add your account to view your Stories.
-This may depend on your business, but most users will be turned off -- and more likely to block your account -- if they begin receiving direct Snaps from a company.
+Only by being friends can you send a direct Snap.
+However, we should note that most brands don't send Snaps directly to individuals.
+That's because most customers and fans will follow your account to view your stories.
+They'll most likely be turned off — or block your account entirely — if they begin receiving direct Snaps from your company.

-But for this guide, we’ll show you how to add friends so you understand how it works and can use it if it makes sense for your business and target audience.
+But for the sake of this ultimate guide, we’ll show you how to add friends so you understand how it works anyway.

 Once you’ve added friends, you can send them Snaps, they can view your Story, or you can start a chat.

-You can also add friends who have sent you a request by returning to the main menu, selecting “Added Me,” and then clicking the plus symbol next to the usernames of those you want to connect with.
+You can also add friends who have sent you a request by returning to the main menu, selecting “Added Me,” and then clicking the plus symbol next to the usernames of those who have requested to connect with you.